bspaulding/Sheets/README.md

     Sheets::Base.new( an_io_object_with_spreadsheet_data, :format => :xls )

-*This is useful if especially useful if you pass Sheets an IO object, like StringIO, that doesn't have metadata like a filename/path.*
+*This is necessary if you pass Sheets an IO object, like StringIO, that doesn't have metadata like a filename/path.*

 Once you have imported a sheet, you can either grab the array: